chaitanyae21/PapersChatbot/README.md

 ## Author

-This project was created as a demonstration of integrating with the arXiv API using Node.js and enhancing it with AI capabilities.
+This project was created as a demonstration of integrating with the arXiv API using Node.js and enhancing it with AI capabilities through the Model Context Protocol.